svkucheryavski/mdatoolsm.gitbook/chapter2/section2/text.md

 Wrong values for column indices!
 ```

 Last but not least, one can use logical expressions with columns to make subsets.
 In this case the logical expression must be written as a text string and be used instead of row indices.
-In the expression you can use column names or numbers, in the latter case they should be specified with leading dollar sign: `'$1'`, `'$15'` and so on.
+In the expression you can use column names or numbers.
 Here are some examples:

 ```matlab
 show(people('Sex == 1', 1:4));